Certificates of Incapacity - Form 21 of the Mental Health Act

 Unfortunately, many of the forms that arrive at our office are incorrectly completed or do not contain adequate collateral information resulting in Forms being returned to the physician.
 This results in frustration to the health care team, to the patient and their families and can often lead to delays in patient care.
 The following are some common errors our office sees in the completed Form 21s.
 At the end of this article is a link which provides more detail on the correct completion of these forms.

-1. The Form must be dated correctly and received by the Office of the Chief Provisional psychiatrist within 30 days of the examination of the patient.
+1. The Form must be dated correctly and received by the Office of the Chief Provincial psychiatrist within 30 days of the examination of the patient.

 3. The five lines on the Certificate of Incapacity under Section 4 do not have to contain a complete history of the patient but needs to show evidence of a mental disorder causing repeated and continued marked difficulties in managing one's affairs.
 Some common examples are